wenki1990/Data_Science_1/README.md

 # Data_Science_1

 Have hands-on experience on all machine learning and deep learning algorithms.
-Knows R,Python,PySpark,SQL,Sqoop,Hive and Tensor Flow with Keras as backend.
+Knows R,Python,PySpark,SQL,Sqoop,Hive and Keras with TensorFlow as backend.

 Repository is still being updated..
-24-Oct-2018
+04-11-2018